Schwinger-Boson mean-field study of spin-1/2 $J_1$-$J_2$-$J_{\chi}$ model in honeycomb lattice: thermal Hall signature: Details of the numerical simulation

 \section{Details of the numerical simulation}

-We solve for self-consistent values of the mean-field order parameters in a finite lattice of $n_c = N\times N$ unit-cells, where $N=36$ (containing $2\times36\times36$ sites).
+We solve for self-consistent values of the mean-field parameters in a finite lattice of $n_c = N\times N$ unit-cells, where $N=36$ (containing $2\times36\times36$ sites).
 There is numerical advantage in solving self-consistently Eq.~(\ref{eq:ABavg}) in comparison to solving Eq.~(\ref{eq:dFmf}) as it requires no evaluation of numerical derivatives, which can introduce errors of order of grid separation ($\sim 1/N$) and allows for finding completely unrestricted solutions \cite{thermal3}.
 We take $J_1=1$ as our unit of energy and, the distance between $u$ to next $u$ sub-lattices, as our unit of length.

 The minimization technique we use is as follows.
 First we choose a set of mean-field parameters $\mathcal{O}$ depending on the possible ground-state, which needs to be taken carefully for convergence.
 In the initial step, for this set of $\mathcal{O}$s, we scan for allowed values of the chemical potentials $\mu_u,\mu_v$, such that the constraint, Eq.~(\ref{eq:mu}), is satisfied on both sub-lattices, in the ground-state.
 In the next step, we evaluate the modified mean-field parameters using Eq.~(\ref{eq:ABavg}) (which is simplified by using Eq.~(\ref{eq:gammags})), and again we find appropriate $\mu_u,\mu_v$, such that the constraint, Eq.~(\ref{eq:mu}), is satisfied on both sub-lattices, in the modified ground-state.
 This procedure continues until the mean-field parameters as well as well the chemical potentials converge up to a value of tolerance.
-We first obtain the solutions for $J_{\chi}=0$, and then we use these solutions as initial seeds by slowly increasing $J_{\chi}$.
+We first obtain the solutions for $J_{\chi}=0$, and then we use these solutions as initial seeds for solutions with small $J_{\chi}$, and follow the same procedure with successively increasing $J_{\chi}$.
 In our case, the tolerance on mean-field parameters at least $\sim$ $10^{-6}$.